Stuk/eslint-plugin-header/README.md

 ### 2 arguments

-In the 2 argument form the first must be either `"block"` or `"line"` to indiciate what style of comment should be used.
+In the 2 argument form the first must be either `"block"` or `"line"` to indicate what style of comment should be used.
 The second is either a string (including newlines) of the comment, or an array of each line of the comment.

 ```json
 {